Dickinson Man Sentenced for Sawed-Off Rifle - NewsBreak

 Dickinson Man Sentenced for Sawed-Off Rifle

 A Town of Dickinson man is to spend five years in New York State Prison as a violent felon after entering a guilty plea to a weapon charge.
-The Broome County District Attorney’s...wnbf.com
+The Broome County District Attorney’s...991thewhale.com

 A Town of Dickinson man is to spend five years in New York State Prison as a violent felon after entering a guilty plea to a weapon charge.
-The Broome County District Attorney’s...wnbf.com
+The Broome County District Attorney’s...991thewhale.com

 Comments / 0